 Here's the phonemic chart for vowels and consonants.
+See a video explanation of the vowels here.
 Click on the jpegs below for either the colour or black and white versions.
-Look here for an explanation of the vowels rationale.
-More on the consonants later.
-Let me know what you think!
+If you prefer a version with no mention of alcoholic drinks, choose the files with ME at the end of the title.

 For myself and many other ELT professionals, Stephen Krashen is a legend.
 In the words of Wikipedia, for instance ‘He is credited with introducing various influential concepts ... including the acquisition-learning hypothesis, the input hypothesis, the monitor hypothesis, the affective filter, and the natural order hypothesis’.
 So naturally, he is a big pull at a conference.